KamayaniR/Allstate-Claims-Severity-Regression-Modeling-Stacking-Ensemble/README.md

+# Allstate Claims Severity Regression Modelling Stacking Ensemble
   This project is developed for the Master's course CIS 508 - Machine Learning Kaggle Competition: Allstate Claims Severity

-# Allstate Claims Severity Regression Modeling Stacking Ensemble

   ## Problem Statement
   Allstate Insurance aimed to build a model that can predict the severity of insurance claims based on anonymized policyholder and claim features.
 The challenge was to